 Personal Social Health Education (PSHE)

-The PSHE curriculum is further enhanced through school activities such as School Council, Greenbugs (an Environmental group) and Sports Leaders.
+The PSHE curriculum is further enhanced through school activities such as School Council, Greenbugs (an Environmental group),Sports Leaders and other positions of responsibilities.
 These provide leadership opportunities for a wide range of pupils.
-For additional information see our PSHE policy under Policies.

 Teaching about mental wellbeing is central to the curriculum, especially as a priority for parents is their children’s happiness.

 In September 2020 Relationships Education became compulsory in primary schools and Relationships and Sex Education became compulsory in secondary schools.
 At Bishop Monkton Sex Education is taught from Year 5 as part of understanding about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
 This sits alongside the essential understanding of how to be healthy.
 It is delivered in an age-appropriate manner by familiar teaching staff.
 Parents have an opportunity to view teaching materials beforehand.